 We can both agree on this:

-Buying bitcoins with a credit card or debit card is confusing.
+Buying bitcoin & crypto with a debit card is confusing.

 Today we'll show you how easy and fast it can be.